RamishaRaniK/WhatsApp-Text-FIirt-Analysis/README.md

 ## WhatsApp-Text-FIirt-Analysis
 The respository analyze the whatsapp text which produces a flirt percentage of the chaters.

 ### Step 1:  Export interested whatsapp chat to mail.
-From mail you download as .txt file which will be the input for the process
+From mail you can download as .txt file which will be the input for the process

-## Step 2 &  Step 3 for Python Beginners(Optional for others)
+## Note:Step 2 &  Step 3 for Python Beginners(Optional for others)

 ### Step 2: Download Anaconda Distribution from the below link ###